Jorie286/Reionization-Magnetic-Fields/README.md

 It then graphs the sigmas in terms various potential values of i D_theta / k v to see how chaning i D_theta / k v affects the value of sigma.

 The output.txt file contains the output from the reionization code by frankelzeng.

+The Get_Giso_u Python code uses the output.txt file to solve for Giso after finding the value of D_theta for a specific number of species.